Skip to content

 All employees are covered by statutory redundancy provisions.
 An employee is defined as an individual who has entered into or works under a contract of service.
 Although you need at least two years’ continuous employment to claim a redundancy payment, you only require one year’s continuous service to bring a claim for unfair dismissal.
 However, where your employer selects you for redundancy for a discriminatory reason, you can bring a claim of discrimination without any qualifying period.

+We understand redundancy is stressful and you need people on your side.
 If you have been made redundant or are worried about a potential redundancy, our employment law lawyers are ready to provide you with employment law advice.
 We will give you practical assistance aimed at ensuring you’re treated fairly throughout the process.